Medical questions & health advice by board certified doctors

-"Who needs gum surgery?
+"Who needs gum surgery?"

 My gums bleed every morning.
 This can't be normal.
 I am 27.
 Do I need gum surgery?

 While you don't mention your oral hygiene habits, one of the most common reasons for bleeding gums is due to chronic inflammation of the gums themselves, which is usually due to inadequate or improper dental hygiene.
 It is recommended that people brush at least twice daily, and floss at least once daily between all teeth, using a soft bristled brush.
 It is also important to brush the gums themselves.
 It is also recommended that you see your dentist at least twice a year for preventive cleanings and xrays.
 If you have been doing all of this, then there are bleeding disorders that are common and usually do not affect your life to any great degree that are often the cause of gum bleeding.
 As there are other causes as well, the key is to speak with your dentist soon to help fix your problem and get a correct diagnosis.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.